Available To Serve You Nationwide On All Federal Cases

-Facing fraud charges in San Diego can affect every part of your life.
+Facing fraud charges in can affect every part of your life.
+Choosing an experienced attorney in San Diego is crucial when dealing with fraud cases, as local legal professionals understand the unique challenges and procedures in this area.
 Whether the accusations involve credit card misuse, insurance fraud, identity theft, or another white collar crime, these cases often move fast and can lead to harsh penalties.
 Law enforcement and government agencies take these matters seriously and will push for charges in both state and federal court.

-If you are under investigation or have already been charged, a skilled San Diego fraud lawyer from our firm is ready to protect your rights and your future.
+With extensive experience in criminal law, our firm applies proven legal strategies to fraud cases.
+If you are under investigation or have already been charged, a skilled fraud defense lawyer from our firm is ready to protect your rights and your future.

 When someone is charged with a fraud-related crime, they are often shocked by how quickly things escalate.
+Our firm has extensive experience in defending individuals against complex fraud charges, ensuring their rights and futures are protected.
 What may seem like a small misunderstanding or business mistake can lead to a federal investigation, criminal charges, and even a civil lawsuit.
 These cases often involve large amounts of paperwork, complex financial documents, and accusations of deceitful practices, company fraudulence, or falsifying information.

-Our San Diego fraud lawyer understands the pressure that comes with these cases.
-We represent clients in both civil matters and criminal defense cases involving fraud.
+Our fraud defense lawyer understands the pressure that comes with these cases.
+We represent clients in both civil matters and criminal defense cases involving fraud, and emphasize the importance of strong legal representation in navigating sensitive fraud allegations.

 Kenney Legal Defense helps people in all types of fraud situations, including credit card fraud, Medicare fraud, wage and hour law violations, securities fraud, wire fraud, and more.
 We also represent people accused of breaking laws involving the California Insurance Code Section 1871, California Penal Code § 548, § 549, § 550, and Revenue and Taxation Code 19706.